 3.1 Uses a variety of strategies that demonstrate his/her knowledge of how to select the appropriate teaching and learning activities including laboratory or field settings and applicable instruments and/or technologyto allow access so that ALL students learn.
 These strategies are inclusive and motivating for ALL students.
 Candidate consistently utilizes a variety of strategies that demonstrate his/her knowledge of selectiing appropriate teaching and learning activities (including laboratory or field settings).
 Appropriate technology is consistently utilized so that ALL students can learn.
-These strategies are inclusive and motivating for ALL students Candidate utilizes strategies that demonstrate his/her knowledge of selecting appropriate teaching and learning activities (including laboratory or field settings).
+These strategies are inclusive and motivating for ALL students f strategies that er knowledge of opropriate ng activities y or field settings ruments and/or w access so that These strategies otivating for ALL Candidate utilizes strategies that demonstrate his/her knowledge of selecting appropriate teaching and learning activities (including laboratory or field settings).
 Appropriate technology is utilized so that ALL students can learn.
 These strategies are inclusive and motivating for most students.
-Candidate's knowledge of selecting appropriate teaching and learning activities (including laboratory or field settings) is unclear.
-Technology is sometimes utilized, but it does not meet the needs for ALL learners or is not motivating for students.
+Candidate's knowledge of selecting appropriate teaching and learning activities (including laboratory or field settings) is unclear .
+Technology is sometimes utilized, but it does not meet the needs for ALL learners o r is not motivating for students.
 Candidate is one- dimensional in his/her teaching.
-There is no evidence that the candidate has knowledge of how to select appropriate teaching and learning activities or appropriate technology. --- --- --- -- --
+There is no evidence that the candidate has knowledge of how to select appropriate teaching and learning activities or appropriate technology. --- --- --- --- --- --

 3.2.
 Develops lesson plans that include active inqury lessons where students collect and interpret data using applicable science-specific technology in order to develop concepts, understand scientific processes, relationships and natural patterns from empirical experiences.
 These plans provide for equitable achievement of science literacy for all students.
 Lesson plans consistently include active inquiry opportunities for students to engage in inqury while collecting and interpreting data using applicable science-specific technology in order to develop concepts, understand scientific processes, relationships and natural patterns from empirical experiences.
 The candiate is aware of the special needs represented by students in the class and consistently provide equitable achievement of science literacy for ALL students.
 Lesson plans often include active inquiry opportunties for students to engage in inquiry while collecting and interpreting data using applicable science-specific technology in order to develop concepts, understand scientific processes, relationships and natural patterns from empirical experiences.
 Plans provide equitable achievement of science literacy for most students.
 Lesson plans sometimes includes active inquiry opportunties for students to engage in inquiry while collecting and interpreting data using applicable science-specific technology in order to develop concepts, understand scientfic processes, relationships and natural patterns from empirical experiences.
 Plans are unclear in providing equtable achievement of science literacy for ALL students.
 Lesson plans do not include active inquiry opportunities for students to engage in inquiry while collecting and interpreting data using applicable science-specific technology.
-Plans do not provide equitable achievement of science literacy for ALL students. -- -- --- -- ---
+Plans do not provide equitable achievement of science literacy for ALL students. -- -- -- -- ---